 - Radish and Carrot – Root vegetables rich in antioxidants and aid in digestion

-- Kale or Other Fall Leafy Greens of choice ( For extra plant based Iron and Vitamin K)
+- Kale or fall leafy greens of choice – For extra plant based Iron and Vitamin K.

-- Pomegranates – A fruit that dates back to biblical times and used for medicinal purposes.
-Like whoa!
-Pomegranates are amazing.
-This red seed fruit is packed with antioxidants that can help prevent fatty deposits from building up around our arteries.
-See, you might need that around the holiday buffet.
-Haha!
+- Pomegranates – This red seed fruit is packed with antioxidants that can help prevent fatty deposits from building up around our arteries.

 Herb Roasted Vegetable Panzanella Fall Salad